niallam22/llm-twin/tasks.md

 AC: The Bytewax pipeline runs successfully, processing messages originating from the Postgres CDC and storing results in Qdrant.

-Release 3: Inference Pipeline Refactoring & UI Integration

-Story 6: Refactor Inference Pipeline to FastAPI Endpoint
+### Story 6A: Refactor Inference Pipeline to FastAPI Endpoint - Schema and API Implementation

 [ ] Task 6.1.1: Create a new file src/api/schemas/inference.py.